-Semester course, one hour. - EXER 228.
+EXER 228.
 PHYSICAL EDUCATION FOR ELEMENTARY EDUCATORS.
 The purpose of this class is to introduce the students to a basic overview of elementary physical education in order that they become advocates of physical education and learn to integrate movement education within their classrooms.
-Prerequisite: Physical Education 102 or 112.

-Semester course, one hour. - EXER 230.
+EXER 230.
 INTRODUCTION TO EXERCISE PROGRAM DESIGN.
 This course will instruct students in designing and implementing scientifically sound exercise programs.
-This includes: dynamic and static warmup, resistance training, aerobic conditioning, speed and agility programming, and plyometrics.
+This includes dynamic and static warmup, resistance training, aerobic conditioning, speed and agility programming, and plyometrics.
 The process of needs analysis will be introduced and covered.
 The students will be introduced to basic periodization theories and program implementation and adjustment strategies.
 The course will also cover an introduction to exercise equipment types, functions, and uses.
 For exercise science students, this course will serve as an introduction to the pertinent skills and knowledge required of them in both their professional internship and future career.
-Prerequisites: Physical Education 101 or 111; and 102 or 112.
+Prerequisites: Exercise Science 101.